 Advantages of VPS hosting

-One of the primary advantages to using a VPS, as opposed to a traditional web hosting service, is that the subscriber has full access to the VPS’s OS, with unrestricted root or administrator permissions.
+One of the primary benefits to using a VPS is that the subscriber has full access to the VPS’s OS, with unrestricted root or administrator permissions.
 This level of access allows subscribers to configure the VPS to meet their own unique requirements.

 Is VPS the right answer for your site?